LongPham7/Defunctionalization-of-monotone-problems/README.md

     alex -o Tokeniser.hs TokenRules.x
     happy -o Parser.hs Grammar.y

 The output Haskell code is placed in Tokeniser.hs and Parser.hs.
+The names of these files must be exact.

 Then run the main Haskell module:

     ghc Main.hs
     Get-content SampleInput.txt | .\Main

-The second line feeds an input file, SampleInput.txt, into the standard input and then pipelines it to the executable of the Haskell program.
+The second line feeds an input file, SampleInput.txt, into the standard input and then pipelines it to the executable of the Haskell program. `SampleInput.txt` in `Get-content SampleInput.txt | .\Main` can be replaced with the name of your own input file.
 Note that this command is specific to Microsoft Windows Powershell.